TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/SpringData.md

       - `List<Person> findByAddress_ZipCode(ZipCode zipCode);`
   - **Pagination, Slicing, Sorting**
     - **Paging**
+      - **Static Pagination**
+        - This is the most convenient way to implement pagination in a web application.
+It only needs to get the page and the number of result per page for a query.
+Instead of using `Repository` or `CrudRepository`, you should use `PaginationAndSortingRepository`, which accepts an object of the "Pageable" type.
+        - The `Pageable` object needs the number of a page and the number of the element per page.
+        - The result is a "page" that has the element from specific rows of the whole result set.
+The response also includes the metadata of the total element of the specific query you sent, as well as total pages.
         - We can paginate the query results of our database queries by following these steps:
           - Obtain the `Pageable` object that specifies the information of the requested page.
             ```java
             /* MANUALLY */
             Pageable p = new PageRequest(0, 10); // first page
             Pageable p = new PageRequest(1, 10, Sort.Direction.ASC, "title", "description"); // second page using sorting
             Pageable p = new PageRequest(1, 10,
                         new Sort(Sort.Direction.DESC, "description")
                           .and(new Sort(Sort.Direction.ASC, "title"));
                 );
             ```

-        - Pass the `Pageable` object forward to the correct repository method as a method parameter.
-    - Besides that, the infrastructure recognizes certain specific types like `Pageable` and `Sort`, to apply pagination and sorting to your queries dynamically.
-The following example demonstrates these features:
+          - Use this `Pagable` in our function:
             ```java
-      Page<User> findByLastname(String lastname, Pageable pageable);
-      Slice<User> findByLastname(String lastname, Pageable pageable);
-      List<User> findByLastname(String lastname, Sort sort);
+            @Repository
+            public interface SomethingRepository extends PaginationAndSortingRepository<Something, Long> {
+              @Query("Select s from  Something s "
+                      + "join s.somethingelse as se "
+                      + "where se.id = :somethingelseid ")
+              Page<Something> findBySomethingElseId(@Param("somethingelseid") long somethingelseid,
-      List<User> findByLastname(String lastname, Pageable pageable);
+                                                                                  Pageable pageable);
             ```
-      - **Page (extends Slice)**
-        - A page is a sublist of a list of objects.
-It allows gain information about the position of it in the containing entire list.
+          - **Since Spring Data 2.0 the `Page` class doesn't contain methods for retrieving the Content.
+TODO: Research how we can extract data from paged results!**
+  - **Streaming results**
+    ```java
+    @Query("select u from User u")
+    Stream<User> findAllByCustomQueryAndStream();

+    Stream<User> readAllByFirstnameNotNull();

+    @Query("select u from User u")
+    Stream<User> streamAllPaged(Pageable pageable);

+    /*Usage*/
+    try (Stream<User> stream = repository.findAllByCustomQueryAndStream()) {
+      stream.forEach(…);
+    }
+    ```
 - **Error handling and Nullability**
   - **Annotations**
     - `@NonNullApi` - Used on the *package level* to declare that the default behavior for parameters and return values is to not accept or produce `null` values.